PlutonianGray/mira-mini-apps/README.md

 # Mira Mini Apps

-Community\-made mini apps, games, utilities, and experiments for Mira smart glasses, built using the public Mira SDK\.
+Community\-made mini apps, games, utilities, and experiments for **Mira smart glasses**, built using the public Mira SDK\.

 This repository is intended as a simple place to collect and share small Mira applications that can be loaded through the Mira app\-creation interface\.